peabnuts123/fantasy-console/README.md

-# Fantasy Console
+# PolyZone

-Fantasy Console is a fully integrated environment to quickly and easily build, publish and share PS1 and N64 style games.
+PolyZone is a fully integrated environment to quickly and easily build, share, and play PS1 and N64 style games.

 This project is current early in development and is somewhat functional, but lacks a lot of functionality.